 Content marketing means different things to different online marketers.
 In my opinion how people define content marketing comes down to the level of effort that they feel they need to put into, or what to put into, producing content to get the ROI they are striving to achieve.

 What Is Content Marketing?

 - Content marketing is about creating high quality content, which can be in the form of videos, audio, white papers, images, or just plain text.
-(Post: what it takes to create high quality content)

 - Content marketing is about creating high value, high quality articles and research papers that live solely on your website.

 - Content marketing is giving the user a valuable resource they fosters social sharing and deserves to be linked to and blogged about.

 - Content marketing is an internet marketing strategy inclusive of a content audit, content research, content strategy, competitive analysis, keyword research, and finally creating high value content.